 Relatively recent estimates put the overall economic value of government open data in the UK at $3.7 billion (2011 prices) but when a measure of societal value is included, the figure jumps to between $12.9 billion and $14.0 billion.
 These estimates come from the UK-wide market assessment of public sector information (in this literature review referred to as government open data), conducted by Deloitte for the UK Department for Business Innovation and Skills.

-As well as the government commissioned reports, there are a range of economic papers that estimate the welfare gains to UK society from opening up access to open government data under specific restrictions.
+As well as the government-commissioned reports, there is a range of economic papers that estimate the welfare gains to UK society from opening up access to open government data under specific restrictions.
 Pollock (2009) specifically estimates that the welfare gain could be $3.3 to $4.2 billion per year.
 From a UK Government perspective, this means that the estimates for potential gains from opening access to open government data have ranged between $2.3 and $4.2 billion per year (from estimates made between 2006 and 2009).

-Finally, there are a number of sector specific studies to come out of the UK.
+Finally, there are a number of sector-specific studies to come out of the UK.
 A 2013 study found that Ordnance Survey’s (OS), Britain’s mapping agency, OpenData initiative would deliver a net $27.0 million to $59.3 million increase in GDP in 2016.
 This comprises an increase in net productivity gains ($16.08 million to $37.9 million) and additional real tax revenues ($9.2 million to $17.3 million).
 Comparing this to an Australian study using data from PWC (2010), Houghton (2011) found that the net welfare benefits from providing free access over cost recovery to Geoscience Australia topographical data would be around $25 million per annum.

 b.2 United States